 - Work: Participants will work at St. Mary's Mission School and help out in the classrooms.

-- Extra Fun: Get to know the culture of the Red Lake Band of Ojibwea, visit with tribal elders, and various opportunities for mass and prayer at the Mission church.
+- Extra Fun: Get to know the culture of the Red Lake Band of Ojibwe, visit with tribal elders, and have the opportunity for mass and prayer at the Mission church.

-- Focus: Inter-cultural learning and understanding, community, education, learning, economic issues
+- Focus: Intercultural learning and understanding, community, education, learning, and economic issues.

 Please note: $100 due with acceptance of a position!